 An injured passenger must sue within 1 year of the accident.
 Otherwise, your personal injury case will be permanently dismissed.

-Want an example of a case getting dismissed?
+Want an example of a cruise injury case getting dismissed?

 Here it is: